Top tips for managing delivery costs

 Consumers have greater expectations for the venues they visit to offer British-grown produce.

-32% of consumers said they have increased expectations for “British ingredients” from the venues they visit, and 61% said they are now more interested in knowing where their food and produce come from.
+61% said they are now more interested in knowing where their food and produce come from.

 Keeping consumers informed will ensure the most frequent and lucrative visitors keep returning to the market they love.